-Students must submit a request for the approval of their individual course curriculum, which must comply with the constraints imposed by the System and the annual educational offering of the Master's Degree in Philosophy of the Contemporary World (Class LM-78), as set out in the Description of the training programme in the Single Annual Document.
+Students may submit an individual course curriculum provided it complies with the constraints imposed by the System and the annual educational offering of the Bachelor's Degree in Philosophy (Class L-5), as set out in the Description of the training programme in the Single Annual Document.

-The course curricula, proposed by students in compliance with the restrictions in terms of preparatory courses as per the appended Description of the Training Programme, are screened by a dedicated committee nominated by the President of the Course Council and known as the

-Individual Course Curriculum Approval Committee and, once approved, are sent to the Student Centre, which will archive them and check that they are followed by the student throughout the course of his/her studies.
+To this end, students must submit a request for approval of their individual course curriculum.
+The course curricula, proposed by students in compliance with the restrictions in terms of preparatory courses as per the Description of the Training Programme, are screened by a dedicated committee nominated by the President of the Course Council and known as the Individual Course Curriculum Approval Committee and, once approved, are sent to the Student Centre, which will archive them and check that they are followed by the student throughout the course of his/her studies.

-Within two weeks of matriculation, students enrolled in the first year of the course must submit their first course curriculum.
+Students enrolled in the first year submit their first course curriculum by 31 October.